Tales of The Riverbank in Durham (and more)

 The Christmas tree inside Durham Cathedral

 It was a welcome respite when we crossed the river via Prebends Bridge and walked into the South Bailey, around the back of the Cathedral (a very pretty and tranquil place) and inside the main building.
 The huge Christmas tree dominated and donated presents could be seen under it.
 All very festive in the run up to the big day.
-A chance to thaw out a little, and contemplate things.
+A chance to thaw out a little, and contemplate on things.

 The DLI Memorial Chapel inside Durham Cathedral